Published by VTI Foundation, Inc.

 The standard MAY contain both normative and informative content.

-- Informative content is non-binding.
+• Informative content provides explanation or context and is non-binding.

 Annexes SHALL explicitly state their designation.
 If not stated, an annex is informative by default.